guettli/programming-guidelines/README.md

 [Best Practices for Speeding Up Your Web Site (Yahoo)](https://developer.yahoo.com/performance/rules.html)

 Good introduction to caching: [Caching (Mozilla Foundation)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching)

+### Robust Cache-Invalidation

+A database index is like caching: Redundant data gets created to achieve faster lookups.

+If possible, use this robust caching and cache-invalidation provided by databases instead of creating your own implementation.

 ### CDN for private data?